scripting/githubpub/worknotes/test.md

 <li>10/27/18; 10:32:32 AM by DW</li>
 <ul>
-    add this notes file to the GHP repo write docs for config.json for GHP
+    <li>add this notes file to the GHP repo</li>
+    <li>write docs for config.json for GHP</li>
-    send the accesstoken along with every call so the user can be ratelimited by GH, not GHP or the client.
+    <li>send the accesstoken along with every call so the user can be ratelimited by GH, not GHP or the client.</li>
     <li>done</li>
     <ul>
         <li>create a separate app on github for the minimal editor</li>
         <ul>
-            this also has to be configured on GHP server, it has to know the URL of the editor, so it can redirect properly based on which editor is involved.
+            <li>this also has to be configured on GHP server, it has to know the URL of the editor, so it can redirect properly based on which editor is involved. </li>
             </ul>
         <li>review interface out of githubpubApp, some routines aren't needed.</li>
         <ul>